Aktuelle Projekte

-The overall goal of ETHAN (Elecktrische und Thermische Netzwerke für Hybrid-Elektrische Antriebssysteme) is to develop a new, coupled electrical and thermal system architectures for hybrid-electric aircraft to achieve the goals of environment friendly aviation formulated in the European strategy document "Flight Path 2050".
+The overall goal of the ETHAN project (Electrical and Thermal Networks for Hybrid-Electric Propulsion Systems) is to develop new coupled electrical and thermal System Architectures for hybrid-electric aircraft in order to achieve the goals of environmentally friendly aviation formulated in the European strategy document "Flight Path 2050".

-Mainly involved in thermal network modelling and optimization of the electric component cooling system design.
-Technical objectives include a complete description of all thermally relevant network components, i.e. the components of the cooling system and in particular those of the electric drive system.
-Thermal networks for different system configurations are to be developed using the component models and subsequently steady-state and transient operating conditions are to be analyzed.
-Optimization strategies will be used to find the best possible designs according to the requirements.
+The project is mainly concerned with modelling the thermal network and optimising the cooling system of the electrical components.
+The technical objectives include the complete description of all thermally relevant network components, i.e. the components of the cooling system and, in particular, the components of the electric drive system.
+Using the component models, thermal networks are to be developed for various system configurations and then steady-state and transient operating conditions are to be analysed.
+Optimisation strategies will be used to find the best possible design according to the requirements.

 Start date: 2022